jkcahn/DeeJay.AI/README.md

 4. Start the web app by running the main.py python script.

 Deploying to Google Cloud Platform:
-1. To deploy a new instance of the appliation:
+* To deploy a new instance of the appliation:

-    a.
-Deploy with `gcloud app deploy {path to project}`
+    1. Deploy with `gcloud app deploy {path to project}`
-    b.
-Delete old instance using Google Cloud console
+    2. Delete old instance using Google Cloud console
-2. To check out the latest deployment:
+* To check out the latest deployment:

-    a.
-Browse with `gcloud app browse`
+    1. Browse with `gcloud app browse`

     *Note: Other users must be added as testers to the Google Cloud project in order to use the YouTube Data API features.